 “A kid going berserk at a grocery store doesn’t indicate the quality of his parents, anymore than a guy getting pneumonia after he spends six hours naked in the snow indicates the quality of his doctor.
 Grocery stores are designed to send children into crying fits.
 All of the sugary food, the bright packaging, the toys, the candy — it’s a minefield.
 The occasional meltdown is unavoidable, the real test is how you deal with it.
 This mother handled it like a pro.
 She was like mom-ninja; she was calm and poised, but stern and in command.“

-When I’ve been in the same situation as that mom, on the receiving end of temper tantrums?
+When I’ve been in the same situation as that mom, on the receiving end of toddler tantrums?
 The OPPOSITE of calm.

 My face gets pink and hot, and I feel like everyone’s watching me while I flounder.